 - 4.1 The regulations governing the preparation of Neighbourhood Development Plans require that they must have regard to national policies and advice and be in general conformity with the strategic policies of the development plan for the area.
-It is therefore important that, as the Chelpin progresses, it continues to reflect this higher-level planning framework. - 4.2 Strategic planning policy is changing through the new Babergh and Mid Suffolk Joint Local Plan (JLP).
+It is therefore important that, as the Chelpin progresses, it continues to reflect this higher-level planning framework, including the need to contribute to sustainable development. - 4.2 Strategic planning policy is changing through the new Babergh and Mid Suffolk Joint Local Plan (JLP).
 The Chelpin Plan does not have to be in general conformity with this emerging plan, but the government's National Planning Practice Guidance (NPPG) advises that "the reasoning and evidence base informing the Local Plan process may be relevant to the consideration of the basic conditions against which the neighbourhood plan is tested".
 The Chelpin Plan has been prepared to take account of this and other guidance in the NPPG.